+It will be up to you when you log in to class message boards or do the assigned work.
 To juggle it all, you will need to be organized and manage time efficiently.
-Smart phone apps can be helpful tools to help keep you on track!
+Smartphone apps can be helpful tools to help keep you on track as can daily agendas.

 On campus, you’re surrounded by people who are enthusiastic about your field.
-You can introduce yourself to and chat with professors (even if you’re not in their class) and faculty, fellow students, guest lecturers and so on.
-And you can get involved in on-campus professional organizations that connect you with real-life professionals.
+You can introduce yourself to and chat with professors (even if you’re not in their class) and faculty, fellow students, guest lecturers, and so on.
+You can get involved in on-campus professional organizations that connect you with real-life professionals.

-As an online learner, you must be able and willing to self-direct your educational journey.
+As an online learner, it will be important to be able and willing to self-direct your educational journey.
 This means taking full control.

-You must determine your course load and the pace you’ll work at, what your educational goals are and how to handle setbacks.
-You will need to take the initiative to connect with advisors, professors and classmates to ensure you’re meeting expectations.
+You will likely have to determine your course load and the pace you’ll work at, what your educational goals are and how to handle setbacks.
+You will need to take the initiative to connect with advisors, professors, and classmates to ensure you’re meeting expectations.

 As an on-campus student, there are reminders and safeguards to help keep students on track, but as an online learner, you’ll need to be in charge of your own education.